MS-CSE-GCR/azure_storage_c_sdk_lite/README.md

 You will have two ways to do the credentials.
 One of it is "[shared credentials](https://docs.microsoft.com/en-us/rest/api/storageservices/Authentication-for-the-Azure-Storage-Services)" which will need the "account name" and the "account key", the other way is "[shared access signature](https://docs.microsoft.com/en-us/azure/storage/common/storage-dotnet-shared-access-signature-part-1)" which will need a sas token to do the credential.
 You need to input the information in the sample.cpp before run it.

+Before run the sample code, you need to put test1.ts and test2.ts file into the file "test_ts_file" to test the append function.

 ```
     //Copy the libazure-storage.so to the /usr/lib
     sudo cp libazure-storage.so /usr/lib